 Texas dshs Youth Camp Program: https://www.dshs.texas.gov/youthcamp/default.aspx

-aS A CAMP, OUR GUESTS' EXPERIENCE IS OUR HIGHEST PRIORITY. aS SUCH, WE ARE NOT IN THE OFFICE ON WEEKENDS.
+aS A CAMP and retreat center, OUR GUESTS's EXPERIENCE IS OUR HIGHEST PRIORITY. aS SUCH, WE ARE NOT IN THE OFFICE ON WEEKENDS.
 IF YOU CALL OR EMAIL OVER THE WEEKEND, YOU MAY NOT HEAR BACK FROM US UNTIL the office opens the following weekday.